glazkovalex/Rebus.Kafka/README.md

 	At the request of the transport users, I enabled the previous transport behavior by default. **Now the [Rebus.Kafka transport](https://github.com/glazkovalex/Rebus.Kafka) automatically creates topics by default as before**.
 	However, I do not recommend using allow.auto.create.topics=true for production!
 To disable allow.auto.create.topics, pass your ConsumerConfig or ConsumerAndBehaviorConfig configuration to the transport with the AllowAutoCreateTopics = false parameter disabled.

 ### ToDo:
-- Schema Registry support in Kafka: Avro, JSON and Protobuf
+- Schema Registry support in Kafka: Avro and Protobuf
-- In the future, the value from the message header "kafka-key" or, maybe, from the message property marked with the KafkaKey attribute will be inserted into the Apache Kafka message key.
-This will be useful for partitioning.
 - Start the transport from user-defined offsets for topics and partitions.
 ---
 If you have any recommendations or comments, I will be glad to hear.